charle692/bookstore/README.md

 Book Store
 ==========
 This website is beeing built to host ~ 1000 Czech books.
-The website will allow customers to buy books and pay for them using Paypal.
+The website will allow customers to buy books through Spring
-The book covers will be taken from https://www.librarything.com/home.

 The website is being built using
 - Foundation 5